There's a little meeting going on, Bibi, Netanyahu, and Obama.

 Pertinent text.

-It is unrealistic to expect that the outcome of final status negotiations will be a full and complete return to the armistice lines of 1949, also known as the pre-1967 borders.
+In light of new realities on the ground, including already existing major Israeli population centers, i.e. changes on the ground, it is unrealistic to expect that the outcome of final status negotiations will be a full and complete return to the armistice lines of 1949, also known as the pre-1967 borders.

 It is not U.S. policy to accept the 1967 borders since 2004.

-Look at that picture of Obama looking at there's a still shot of Obama with that hand on his face, as I just described, and he is shooting daggers at Netanyahu.
+Look at that picture of Obama looking at, there's a still shot of Obama with that hand on his face, as I just described, and he is shooting daggers at Netanyahu.

-No, Obama didn't lay down the 1967 condition to get both sides to talk, and even if he did, it ain't gonna work because BB has just said they're not gonna talk with Hamas.
+And even if he did, it ain't going to work because Bibi has just said they're not going to talk with Hamas.

-But here's here's another question.
+But here's another question.

-And they were gonna get to the bottom of it.
+They never going to get to the bottom of it.

-I'm gonna find out who did what.
+They're going to find out who did what.

 And Oliver North testified and ran rings around him.